teddybear082/crus-modloader/README.md

 # CRUELTY SQUAD VR MOD LOADER

-**To load custom maps install the [CruS Mod Base](https://github.com/crustyrashky/crus-modbase) mod**
+**To load custom maps install the [CruS Mod Base](https://github.com/crustyrashky/crus-modbase) mod, NOT THIS ONE**

 **This is a fork of the excellent modloader developed by crustyrashky and disco0, which installs both disco's 0.2.2b version of the crus modloader as well as files required for a VR mod using the Godot OpenXR Asset and XR Tools asset.**

-**YOU SHOULD NOT USE THIS INSTALLER UNLESS YOU PLAN TO ALSO INSTALL A VR MOD FILE THAT HAS THE GODOT XR TOOLS ASSET BEFORE RUNNING THE GAME_DIR **
+**YOU SHOULD NOT USE THIS INSTALLER UNLESS YOU PLAN TO ALSO INSTALL A VR MOD FILE THAT HAS THE GODOT XR TOOLS ASSET BEFORE RUNNING THE GAME EXE **

 **YOU SHOULD NOT USE THIS INSTALLER IF YOU DON'T HAVE A VR HEADSET**

+Only use this game on an official purchased version of the game.

 **This is also in an ALPHA (TESTING) STATE!!!
 Back up EVERYTHING Cruelty Squad associated before trying this version of the modloader.
 Right now it is intended ONLY for VR modders not end-users.**

+##PRELIMINARY STEPS:

+If you are running Cruelty Squad for the first time, run the game once first just to make sure all directories are created and then exit out.

+If you have installed Cruelty Squad before and you have used any mods / modloaders before, you must return to a "clean" state of the game, otherwise this is very likely not to work.

+Make sure the game is installed in the same directory as your Windows Powershell.
+For me, installing in my normal default Steam directory in Program Files worked fine.

 ## Install the loader

-1. ~~Download the v0.0.2-VR-alpha release in this fork.
+1. ~~Download the v0.11-VR-alpha release in THIS fork (teddybear082/new-install-script).
 This early build currently uses a modification of crustyrashky and disco0's newer install script method.
 Unzip the release and copy the folder this README is in to your game folder, it should look something like this:
 ```
 => <GAME_DIR>
   => <THIS FOLDER> (Unzipped)